 OMAA continues its exploration of the union between arts and letters with programs by notable authors and artists.
-Programs are online from 4pm-5pm.
+Programs are in person from 4pm-6pm.

 Bob Keyes will discuss his book “The Isolation Artist: Scandal, Deception, and the Last Days of Robert Indiana” (David R. Godine publisher, 2021).